 Like many who live in Caribbean countries, Vivi is never far from music.
-When she's with her friends, Vivi likes to listen to popular artists like Shawn Mendes and Bad Bunny.
+When she's with friends, Vivi likes to listen to modern pop hits.
 However, it's with Lita when Vivi gets to listen to her favorite music.
 On nights when there is little to do, her grandmother brings out her old vinyl records and teaches Vivi dance steps while they listen to the Salsa and Cumbia hits from Lita's youth.